OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Description
 ^^^^^^^^^^^

 *SPECTHead* is a SPECT system appropriate to model SPECT dedicated scanners within GATE.
-The main reason for specifying SPECThead is that it can be coupled to the InterFile output which is discussed in Users Guide V7.2:Data output#Interfile output of projection set.
+The main reason for specifying SPECThead is that it can be coupled to the InterFile output which is discussed in :ref:`interfile_output_of_projection_set-label`.
 An example macro defining a typical SPECT scanner can be found in:

  https://github.com/OpenGATE/GateContrib/blob/master/imaging/SPECT/SPECT.mac